Types of Hornets and Wasps: ID Guide for Homeowners

 Northern giant hornet & Asian giant hornet

-The northern giant hornet and the asian giant hornet made headlines as the murder hornet.
+The northern giant hornet and the Asian giant hornet made headlines as the murder hornet.
 This giant hornet can nest in the ground or tree cavities.
 Reports help keep surveillance strong.

 • Native to Asia but eradicated from the U.S. in 2024, per USDA APHIS.